geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 How do technologies like 'VeinID', which is essentially straight out of 1997 sci-fi film _Gattaca_ (starring Ethan Hawke, Jude Law and Uma Thurman), end up not being dismissed as dystopian movie plots, but given regional working groups and financial incentives to operate?
 The simple answer: because the people in the chrome tower -- developers, funders, politicians, tech evangelists and financiers -- are usually in the tiny minority laid out in the introduction.
 To them, this is a simple financial convenience that means you don’t need to take your phone or card out your pocket to pay.

-{{<image-with-caption "fingo.png" "Fig 3.
-Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK."
-"Fig 3.
+{{<image-with-caption/start "fingo.png" "Fig 3.
 Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK." "frame">}}
+Fig 3.
+Instructional image from the website of FinGo, the company who plan to roll out VeinID in the UK.
+{{<image-with-caption/end>}}

 For others in Manchester this couldn’t be further from their reality.
 Is it too hard to imagine that the next ‘joint enterprise’ arrests could be based on data of multiple people who happened to board the same bus?
 Does it seem unlikely that Immigration Compliance and Enforcement (ICE) teams would match fingerprints taken at Dallas Court Immigration Centre (where asylum seekers and refugees must regularly report) to those taken by city homeless services, and used as grounds for deportation?